Using the IntelliJ IDEA

 Note

-The A+ plugin used in Programming/Ohjelmonti 1 course is not supported in this course.
+The A+ plugin used in Programming/Ohjelmonti 1 course is not (yet) supported in this course.
 You have to download the exercises and upload your solutions to A+ using your browser.
+Experimental support for the A+ IntelliJ plugin may become available during the course.

 IntelliJ is already installed on the Aalto Linux machines in the computer labs.
 To start it open a program menu or terminal and run idea.